cnumr/best-practices/chapters/BP_021_en.md

 ### Description

-Use a set of CSS instead of a single one, and only call necessary CSS according to context.
-This method helps limit page size during its initial download, therefore saving bandwidth and reducing CPU load.
+Use a set of CSS instead of a single one, and only import the necessary ones according to the context.
+This method helps to limit the page size, therefore saving bandwidth and reducing CPU load.

 ### Example

-Divide CSS according to their functions :
+Use a functional logic to divide the CSS :
   - layout;
-  - content ;
+  - content;
   - module x;
   - module y;
   - etc...